v1605/zaparoo-esp32-pn532-fork/README.md

 The goal of this project branch is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi, with enhanced audio settings.
 It provides a simple Web interface to enable configuration of the ESP32/LED/Rumble Motor/Audio, and change settings.

-This fork is based on the main branch of the zaparoo-esp32 project.
+This fork is based on the main branch of the zaparoo-esp32 project but has been changed to use a PN532 module and SD Card Module.

 Short Video
 [![Zaparoo-esp32](https://img.youtube.com/vi/U0me8gvgdw8/0.jpg)](https://youtu.be/U0me8gvgdw8)